-Monthly board meetings are scheduled for the third Thursday of each month at 7PM.
-Meetings are held at 206 W. Main St.
+The Village of Stanford holds its meetings on the third Thursday of each month at 7:00 PM.
+Meetings are held at the Stanford Village Hall at 206 W. Main St.

 Source of Drinking Water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.